MicrosoftDocs/globalization/globalization/localization/translation-memories.md

 ## Maintaining translation memories

 Translation memories tend to contain translations that are no longer useful over time.
-The two most common reasons are probably:
+Two common reasons are:

 - Inconsistent or duplicate translations for the same source language string
 - Terminology changes on the customer’s end